bridgesoisin/SignaturePadPCF/README.md

-# SignaturePadPCF
+# 2D Floor Plan Sketching Tool
-This project  is PCF control for Signature Pad and can be used in Power Apps forms.
+This project  is PCF control for 2D Floor Plan Sketching Tool and can be used in Power Apps forms.

 # SignaturePad PCF Control